Akil Baddoo Preview, Player Props: Tigers vs. Guardians

 Akil Baddoo At The Plate

-- He has scored in 31.4% of his games this season, with two or more runs scored in 3.8%.
+- He has scored a run in 33 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.